-I’ve felt the high of 80 people in uproarious laughter, and also seen my material crash and burn to stonewall silence – in comedians' parlance, I ‘died on my arse’ – but guess what, Glenn, you’re straight back onstage to do another five minutes after the break… that’s when I’d really feel the fear, quaking in a toilet cubicle, wishing there was someone else to do it for me…
+I’ve felt the high of 80 people in loud laughter, and also seen my material crash and burn to stonewall silence – in comedians' parlance, I "died on my arse" – but guess what, Glenn, you’re straight back on stage to do another five minutes after the break… that’s when I’d feel the fear, quaking in a toilet cubicle, wishing there was someone else to do it for me.

 Put your heart and soul into making your presentation interesting, insightful and varied.
 Research your audience.
 Employ whatever tone, imagery and video you think will suit them best.
 You need to believe in your material if you’re going to ‘sell’ it to the crowd.

-This lets them know you’re not taking them for granted, and they’ll subconsciously thank you for it, remaining thoroughly engaged because they suspect the spotlight could be thrown on them at any time.
+It lets them know you’re not taking them for granted, and they’ll subconsciously thank you for it, remaining engaged because they suspect the spotlight could be thrown on them at any time.